GoBootcamp/book/chapters/tricks_and_tips.md

 [Effective Go section on errors](http://golang.org/doc/effective_go.html#errors)

-## Understanding the compiler's optimizations
+## Quick look at some compiler's optimizations
 \label{sec:compiler_optimizations}

 You can pass specific compiler flags to see what optimizations